- Find Help

 Planning for the Future: Family First

 Disability can happen to anyone at anytime.
-A developmental disability in a newborn, a paralyzing spinal injury to a teenager, an acquired brain injury to a once independent adult?
-No matter the disability however, one thing is for certain, you are embarking on a new journey that will bring a wide range of experiences and emotions.
-There are many paths to choose, some more promising than others.
-A successful journey is not impossible, however.
-The key is in how well you prepare for the journey and how well you utilize the resources you have available.
-The key is perseverance and determination.
-Before this is possible however, you must first overcome the inevitable "shock" of disability.
+You are embarking on a new journey that will bring a wide range of experiences and emotions.
+The key to success is in how well you emotionally prepare for the journey and how well you utilize the resources you have available.

 A family's ability to return to a greater sense of normality will rely heavily upon the ways in which the family relies upon personal and community resources as well as the social support sought and received.